campo44/px-test/README.md

 <br>
 <li>PX-Test 2 Main Charts & Tables contains the majority of charts with custom view selectors and date ranges </li>
 <br>
-<li>JSON reports.
+<li>Combined JSON reports.
 Contains retrieval of the queries through JSON format, of their respective chart/table.
 This page is located on a separate page to avoid exceeding quota limits through the Management API.
 This page also contains the code to Insert a goal and listing of existing goals</li>
 <br>
 </ol>